About CGSA

 Who we are

-Like you, we have a love of skating and hockey!
+Like you, we have a love of ice — skating, curling, and hockey!

 We are a group of community members who are working to bring a year-round skating facility to the place we call home.
 Whether you are just following the project, are enthusiastically awaiting an announcement of the grand opening, or you have the time and resources to make an ice rink in the Gorge a reality — thank you for joining us!